sofa-framework/doc/30_Components/45_LinearSolvers/40_SparseCholeskySolver.md

 ----
 There is one data that change the behaviour of the solver, **typePermutation**, that allows three choices :
-**-None**, we won't apply any permutation nor on the rows nor on the columns, **-SuiteSparse**, use the SuiteSparse library as intended and apply a fill reducing permutaion on the columns only, **-METIS**, use the METIS library to compute a fill reducing permutation and apply it on both the lines and the columns
+**-None**, we won't apply any permutation nor on the rows nor on the columns, **-SuiteSparse**, use the SuiteSparse library as intended for a symetric matrix and apply a fill reducing permutaion on both the columns and the rows (those two permutations are the inverse of each other), **-METIS**, use the METIS library to compute a fill reducing permutation and apply it on both the lines and the columns.

+It is not currently possible to change the the type of permutation applied during a simulation.

 Example
 -------